ferreirex/macaw-templates/README.md

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/resume.png)

 Recruiters these aren't my real credentials.
-You can download my resume [here] (https://github.com/raynesandrew/Resume) - download the InDesign file if you want to use it for inspiration.
-This design was just a mock up, I now plan to hand code my resume from scratch and add it to my [personal site] (http://andrewraynes.com).
+You can download my resume [here] (https://github.com/raynesandrew/Resume) - download the InDesign file if you wish to gain some inspiration.
+This theme was just a mock up, I now plan to hand code my resume from scratch and add it to my [personal site] (http://andrewraynes.com).

 **InputSpike**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/InputSpike.png)
+Quick mock up for a client to win the project.

 **Photographers Portfolio**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Photographer.png)
+Quick mock up for a client to win the project.

 **Gamers Portfolio**

 ![](https://raw.github.com/raynesandrew/Macaw-Templates/master/Screenshots/Gamer.png)
+Quick mock up for a client to win the project.

 Use these templates as you wish.
 If you want to add to the library raise an issue.